 Sexual harassment of students conduct that is so severe, pervasive, and objectively offensive that it can be said to deprive the victim of access to the educational opportunities or benefits provided by the school.
-Sexual harassment does not include simple acts of teasing and name-calling among school children, however, even when the comments target differences in gender.

 Definition of Sexual Assault

 Sexual assault is defined as intentionally or knowingly causing physical sexual contact or sexual penetration of another person without that person's consent.
 Sexual assault is without consent of the other person if the actor compels the other person to submit or participate by use of physical force or violence, or threat of force or violence, and the other person believes the actor has the present ability to execute the threat; or the other person cannot consent.
 Penal code 22.011